 FISMA is built around the idea of a ‘system’, so singular in nature, and for each system you operate, either within a federal agency or in support of a federal agency, the system has to meet the standards of what is called an SSP ‘system security plan’.
 That plan could differ from system to systems which is why it is singular.
 So, if you operate one system for the department of the interior and do research on another system for the FDA you would need two different ATOs (Authorization to Operate) because the SSPs may (will) differ based on the type of system and data.

 How do the SSPs get produced?
-In some cases you may develop your own SSP and it will need to be blessed by the certifying agent prior to receiving an ATO.
-In other cases the system will have a defined SSP based on an RFP.
-In either case the base framework for building the SSP is the NIST 800-53 framework, we start with classifying a system based on the data confidentiality as High, Moderate, or Low.
-We then take the 800-53 controls that apply to the classification, and determine which are applicable and then not applicable to that particular system by using the RMF (risk management framework) and build our SSP, we then put together a (SAP), system assessment plan, and perform an assessment in order to make sure our system meets our plan, out of that comes an SAR (system assessment report).
+In some cases, you may develop your own SSP and it will need to be blessed by the certifying agent prior to receiving an ATO.
+In other cases, the system will have a defined SSP based on an RFP.
+In either case, the base framework for building the SSP is the NIST 800-53 framework, we start with classifying a system based on the data confidentiality as High, Moderate, or Low.
+We then take the 800-53 controls that apply to the classification and determine which are applicable and then not applicable to that particular system by using the RMF (risk management framework) and build our SSP, we then put together a (SAP), system assessment plan, and perform an assessment in order to make sure our system meets our plan, out of that comes a SAR (system assessment report).
 Once these are performed then it can go for an ATO.
-An Authorization to Operate (ATO) is a formal declaration by a Designated Approving Authority (DAA) that authorizes operation of a Business Product and explicitly accepts the risk to agency operations.
+An Authorization to Operate (ATO) is a formal declaration by a Designated Approving Authority (DAA) that authorizes the operation of a Business Product and explicitly accepts the risk to agency operations.
 The ATO is signed after a Certification Agent (CA) certifies that the system has met and passed all requirements to become operational.